 Although it took some years to be able to add much of the chronological account from official sources, transcripts of surviving 211 Squadron World War II era operational records are now complete for each year from 1937 to 1941, for 1943 and for 1946 (if not without loss, error or omission), offering a searchable account of the records of the time.
 For the missing 1942 record, a partial reconstruction has been compiled from other sources.

 For the years 1944 and 1945, the sets of Forms 540, Forms 541 and Appendices are extensive and yet still not without instances of omission or illegibility.
-Tackling a transcription on this scale, though technically possible, is hardly practical.
+Tackling a transcription on this scale, though technically possible, is impractical.
 In the meantime, digital retrieval at the UK National Archives has at last made available Squadron records readily accessible at reasonable cost, either directly or (for undigitised material) through private research services.

 211 Squadron Survivors Association

 Like others of its kind, the ranks of the Survivors inevitably thinned over the years following and the Association itself had passed into inactivity by 2006 as Ron’s own health declined.
 His efforts in keeping the Association going for as long as he did were admirable indeed.

 Born in the Summer of 1923, Ron enlisted in the war-time RAFVR in 1942.
 Aircraftman Ronald McKnight 1687540 was soon posted to India, with the groundcrew tending the Squadron and its Beaufighters from 1943 to 1945.